titaniumtraveler/autoscheme.nvim/README.md

 as it is written with Linux/Unix in mind.

 I might fix that at some point, but it is not really a priority for me.

+## License

+Licensed under either of Apache License, Version 2.0 or MIT license at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion by you, shall be dual licensed as above, without any additional terms or conditions.